Hesston teen placed in detention after allegedly stabbing his father

 The father pulled the car over, and the son walked away from the car.
 The conflict ended at that point.
 The father called 911.

-Harvey County Sheriff’s Deputies arrested the juvenile shortly after.
-The 16-year-old was placed in detention in Hutchinson.
+Harvey County Sheriff’s deputies arrested the juvenile shortly after.
+The 16-year-old boy was placed in detention in Hutchinson.

 The case has been forwarded to the Harvey County Attorney’s office for review, which hasn’t yet filed any formal charges.